baijum/muthukadan.net/pages/about.md

 ![Baiju Muthukadan](images/profile-placeholder.jpg)

-I'm Baiju Muthukadan, a passionate technologist with over 15 years of experience in software development, cloud architecture, and technical leadership.
+I'm Baiju Muthukadan, a passionate technologist with over 23 years of experience in software development, cloud architecture, and technical leadership.
 I created this blog to share my knowledge, insights, and experiences in the world of technology and beyond.

 ## Skills & Expertise

-- JavaScript
+- Go
 - Python
 - HTML/CSS
-- React
-- Node.js
-- Cloud Architecture
-- DevOps
-- Technical Writing
 - Open Source

 ## What I Write About